Importance of Overlapping Network Nodes in Influence Spreading: Methods and Data

 \subsection{Data}

 Our analysis utilises ego-networks drawn from four sources: ego-Facebook \cite{mcauley2012learning} (FB), com-LiveJournal \cite{backstrom2006group,leskovec2009community} (LJ), com-Orkut \cite{nr} (ORK) and wiki-topcats \cite{yin2017local,klymko2014using} (wiki).
-The first three are undirected social networks, while the wiki-topcats dataset is originally a directed hyperlink network, which we symmetrised by treating all edges as undirected.
+The first three are undirected social networks, while the wiki-topcats dataset is originally a directed hyperlink network.
+Since our analysis focuses on circle membership and overlap rather than on direction-specific dynamics, we symmetrised the wiki network by treating each directed edge as an undirected connection.
 For clarity, we use the abbreviations in what follows.

 The key characteristics of the networks and circles are summarised in Table \ref{tab:network_datasets}.
 We extracted each subnetwork by selecting nodes between 500 and 1 500 neighbors from the full graph.
 We deliberately chose datasets with diverse structural properties so that our results could capture universally common characteristics of nodes rather than reflecting the properties of highly similar networks.
-Circles were then built from the' ground truth information of the networks.
+Circles were then constructed from the provided circle assignments.
 The fraction of OL nodes varies substantially: In some networks, only a small subset of nodes overlap, whereas in others the majority do.
 For the LJ and ORK datasets, we only considered circles that contain at least ten nodes in the network.
 The decision for this threshold is addressed in the Discussion section.
 Finally, to calculate the Betweenness Centrality, we analysed a reduced set of networks to limit computational costs: we included all four FB networks, and for the rest of the datasets, we used subsamples of 20 and 10 networks for the CC and SC models, respectively.